Youri Latortue is one of Haiti’s most powerful politicians.

 In his post, Latortue was “nicknamed ‘Mister 30 Per Cent’ because of the percentage he demands in return for favors,” wrote Thierry Oberlin in the December 21, 2004 Le Figaro.
 “Worried, not without reason, about his own security, the prime minister pays 20,000 euros a month to this former police officer implicated in various scandals for ‘organizing an intelligence service’.”

-But then something interesting happened.
+Then something interesting happened.
 In late 2004, Gérard Latortue left Haiti to travel to a conference in Canada, passing through Miami.
 Youri was part of his delegation.
 But in Florida, U.S. agents detained Youri for his suspected involvement in drug-trafficking.
 (Joel Deeb, a Haitian-American arms dealer who reportedly brokered deals with Youri Latortue, “stated that Youri Latortue presently has four sealed DEA indictments pending against him, and that the DEA [has] issued an extradition letter for Youri Latortue to the interim government,” Fenton learned in several interviews with Deeb between April and June 2005.
 “Youri Latortue himself evaded questions about the DEA indictments, denying that he and Deeb, as Deeb claims, were in regular contact.”)

 Gérard Latortue got on the phone to officials in Washington and demanded that Youri be released.
 Eventually, U.S. officials said they would not hold Youri, but on the condition that he take the next flight back to Haiti, which he did.